aspose-email/Aspose.Email-Products/email/en/net/_index.md

      Manage Calendar Objects with iCalendar API
     </h2>
     <p>
-     Aspose.Email provides you the capability to create and save Outlook Calendar objects through its iCalendar API.
+     Aspose.Email provides you with the capability to create and save Outlook Calendar objects through its iCalendar API.
 Not only you can extract the Calendar objects in various formats and save them as MSG or ICS files but you can also send, retrieve, update and cancel meeting requests through message sending protocols.
+How to handle iCalendar API you can learn from the <a href="https://docs.aspose.com/email/net/working-with-appointments/">Working with Appointments</a> article.
     </p>
    </div>
    <div class="col-lg-12">